 glass of wine with the bowling on the North Terrace.
 If its not-so-hot perhaps a cup of tea

-funding to permit this has been provided
+funding to permit this was provided by

-by Sport England Inspired Facilities under the Olympic 2012 Legacy.
+Sport England Inspired Facilities under the Olympic 2012 Legacy.

 Their award to the Club of £31,280 to fund this project was announced in April 2014.
 With contributions from Lewes District Council, our own Peacehaven and Telscombe Town Councils,